ZachariahSWS/ZachariahSWS.github.io/essays/sewer-liberalism.md

 ## Conclusion

 Democrats have large majorities in many places, they should use them!
 It doesn't improve outcomes to vote with 80% margins for mediocre policy while becoming bitterly divided over stuff that doesn't matter.

-A rigorous accounting of costs and benefits are integral to
+The american voter has sent a message that urban governance is not well regarded.
+Now is the time to change their opinion.

+Rigorous accounting of costs and benefits are useful, but so is a willingness to tell interest groups to pound sand.
+An opportunity has emerged to build a better tomorrow and a staging ground for the recapture of national institutions.
+Taking it is not mandatory (thermostatic public opinion is strong!) but it would be helpful to point to governing successes.

+When the dust settles and competent institutions have been built generating plentiful homes and jobs, with